project-codeflare/.github/profile/README.md

 ### Quick Start

-To get started using the Project CodeFlare stack, try this [end-to-end example][quickstart]!
+To get started using the Project CodeFlare stack, try this [end-to-end example][(https://github.com/opendatahub-io/distributed-workloads/tree/main/examples)]!

 For more basic walk-throughs and in-depth tutorials, see our [demo notebooks][demos]!